sakthivelgokul2004/AI_PHASE1/README.md

 ### DATA SOURCE :
 The provided dataset consists of multiple short conversations between two participants, primarily focusing on casual and friendly exchanges.
 The conversations cover topics like greetings, well-being, attending school at PCC (a specific institution), and some small talk about the weather.
 Each conversation is structured as a back-and-forth dialogue between the participants, featuring natural language and informal communication

 ### Dataset Link :( https://www.kaggle.com/datasets/grafstor/simple-dialogs-for-chatbot)

 In dataset we have provided is an example of a conversational dataset.
 Conversational datasets are typically used to train chatbot models.
 The dataset contains a dialogue between two people, where each person takes a turn speaking.
 The dataset also includes the context of the conversation, which is important for training chatbot models to generate natural and informative responses.

 ## Prerequisites
 Before you can run the Flask application, you need to ensure that you have the required Python packages installed.

+### we need python version 3 then we following commands
 ### You can use the following command to install them:
      pip install flask transformers pandas torch 1.This command will install the necessary packages: Flask for web application development, transformers for working with transformer-based models, pandas for data manipulation, and torch for PyTorch, which is often used for machine learning tasks.